kh-kim/stock_market_reinforcement_learning/README.md

 Training data is a close price of each day, which is downloaded from Google Finance, but you can apply any data if you want.
 Also, it contains simple Deep Q-learning and Policy Gradient from [Karpathy's post](http://karpathy.github.io/2016/05/31/rl/).

+In fact, the purpose of this project is not only providing a best RL solution for stock trading, but also building a general open environment for further research.
+**So, please, manipulate the model architecture and features to get your own better solution.**

 ## Requirements

 - Python2.7 or higher